sailfishos/docs.sailfishos.org/Support/Help_Articles/Tips_and_Tricks/README.md

 1. Update the **Sailfish OS** operating system to its latest version.
 New versions bring new features to your Sailfish device and fix problems observed on earlier versions.
 The latest available version is the best. **[This article](/Support/Help_Articles/Updating_Sailfish_OS/)** tells how to update the OS.
 The device attempts to optimize the storage space before downloading an update; however, this may not work if there is no more space left for the optimization!
 Please follow the guidelines in step 5 below.

 2. Update the **applications** you have installed.
 Jolla Store will send reminders to your device - they appear on the **[Events View](https://sailfishos.org/design/ux-framework/)**.
-Update your Android apps in the respective application stores (e.g. Aptoide).
+Update your Android apps in the respective application stores (e.g. F-Droid).

 3. Uninstall apps that you do not really use.